diogro/expressionVariance-manuscript/main.md

 We selected 57 human RNA-seq data sets with large sample sizes downloaded from the public gene expression repositories recount3 [@Wilks2021-uj] and Expression Atlas [@Papatheodorou2020-dn].
 We only used data sets with an associated publication, and for which raw read count and sample-level metadata were available.
-Because we are interested in population-level variation of gene expression, we exclude single-cell studies.
+Because we are interested in individual-level variation of gene expression, we exclude single-cell studies.
 Metadata and details on the included data sets can be found in the supporting information.
 We use the word "studies" to refer to independent data sets, which could have been generated by the same consortium.
 For example, the GTEx data are separated by tissue, and we refer to each tissue as a separate study.
 We divide our data sets into three categories depending on their origin: GTEx, TCGA, and Miscellaneous.

-Table: Table 1: Data set source references.
+Table: Data set source references.
 Columns show the study ID, with the corresponding tissue in parenthesis, and the source publication. \label{tab1}

 |Study ID                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |Citation                                                             |
 |:----------------------------------------------------------------------------------------------------------------------------------|:--------------------------------------------------------------------|